gilramir/argparse/README.md

 * int

+* time.Duration - parsed by time.ParseDuration()

-Or they can be the following sclice types.
+Or they can be the following slice types.
 A slice indicates a switch is accepted more than one, or a positional argument can be appear more than once.

 * []bool